 Bank Finance Versus Bond Finance

-We present a model with agency costs where heterogeneous firms raise finance through either bank loans or corporate bonds, and where banks are more efficient than the market in resolving informational problems.
+We present a dynamic general equilibrium model with agency costs where: i) firms are heterogeneous in the risk of default; ii) they can choose to raise finance through bank loans or corporate bonds; and iii) banks are more efficient than the market in resolving informational problems.
 The model is used to analyze some major long-run differences in corporate finance between the US and the euro area.
-Our explanation of those differences is based on information availability.
-The model replicates the data when the euro area is characterized by limited availability of public information about corporate credit risk relative to the US, and when European firms value more than US firms banks' flexibility and information acquisition role.
+We suggest an explanation of those differences based on information availability.
+Our model replicates the data when the euro area is characterized by limited availability of public information about corporate credit risk relative to the US, and when european firms value more than US firms the flexibility and information acquisition role provided by banks.

 Suggested Citation: Suggested Citation